JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 It has become apparent since the publication of _The URANTIA Book_ that, at the present phase in the development of spiritual consciousness on this planet, there are relatively few people in any particular group who are likely to be interested in the contents of the book, much less find them agreeable.
 Even with the most careful selection of likely candidates and the best imaginable presentation, it should not surprise us when we encounter long periods of approaching “good”s people who reject our approach.

-Since the experience of rejection is so common among readers of The LIRANTIA Bcok, a great many seem to tire of this demanding exercise and before long cease or greatly scale down their activities.
+Since the experience of rejection is so common among readers of The URANTIA Bcok, a great many seem to tire of this demanding exercise and before long cease or greatly scale down their activities.
 The reader who measures her or his accomplishment by the number of converts recruited to the cause concludes that there is no satisfaction if there are none who accept the message, and that without satisfaction it may be better to give up.
 For some, persistence is only inspired by “success.”
 For most of us it seems necessary to develop an attitude, grounded in faith, that thrives on apparent adversity while learning to value the quality of the few rather than the quantity of the many.
 Only in this way will most readers come to recognize the necessity for persistence, and to grow spiritually from the experience of service without immediate gratification.

 In discussing experiences of sharing the book with others, people mostly hear about what has not worked.
-The typical new reader, flush with excitement about finding The URANTLA Book, goes out and tells everyone he or she knows about it, and such enthusiasm is often successful in enticing others into looking at the book.
+The typical new reader, flush with excitement about finding The URANTIA Book, goes out and tells everyone he or she knows about it, and such enthusiasm is often successful in enticing others into looking at the book.
 However, with the inevitable percentage of rejection

 ![](https://cdn.mathpix.com/cropped/2023_11_26_0b29bc50c201db57b3f5g-5.jpg?height=175&width=825&top_left_y=1745&top_left_x=1091)